Rizwan-Ishaq/SocialGraphPage/index.md

 We picked the frame for the wordcloud even before we knew this result: of course Kant would be essential to this time period.
 Being the philosophical equivalent of Copernicus (or in terms of impact, more like Newton) in the history of science, Kant would, not surprisingly, be one of the most influential people of the time.
 It's not surprising to see Hume and Voltaire in the list as well - and thinking of the history of the Americas, it's not surprising to find Thomas Paine, whose writings had a lot of impact on the American Revolutionary War[^xxx1], here as well.
 Surprising though is the presence of Christian Wolff, who is unfamiliar to us - but apparently as influential as Kant in their contemporary time.
 Wikipedia states that _Wolff was the most eminent German philosopher between Leibniz and Kant_[^xxx1], which indeed would explain his notoriety.

 ## Industrialization: Year 1800-1900

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/1800-1900.png?raw=true)
 _Acting as a frame for our wordcloud: Industrialization_

+This is a time of great development - especially in Europe.
+It is also the time of imperialism, causing great pain to people falling victim to the processes, and also defining the geography of the world we inherited.
+This was also a time of much turmoil with the dust of the french revolution still settling - and with this a plethora of new thoughts emerging on how to run a state[^xxx10].
+This was also the time of the great existentialist philosophers, who contemplated questions of ones conscient life and its meaning[^xxx9].

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph7_1800_1900_meh.png?raw=true)